Some Pre-Spring Messages:

-- There will be no delivery over Chol Hamoed, Wednesday, March 27, and Monday, April 1.
+- There will be no delivery over Chol Hamoed, Monday, April 14, and Wednesday, April 16.

-- Deliveries scheduled for the Monday before Pesach will be brought up to Sunday, March 24.
+- Deliveries scheduled for the Monday after Pesach will be moved to Tuesday, April 22.

 The best way to receive messages and updates is via our weekly newsletter, which is published on our website and arrives directly to your email inbox.
 Those who do not receive the newsletter and wish to do so, please advise.
 If you prefer to receive a hard copy along with your box, please notify me.